yusukebe/chat-gpt-todos/README.md

 # Creating ChatGPT plugin with Zod OpenAPI Hono

-With [Zod OpenAPI Hono](https://github.com/honojs/middleware/tree/main/packages/zod-openapi), you can create your ChatGPT plugin a minute.
+With [Zod OpenAPI Hono](https://github.com/honojs/middleware/tree/main/packages/zod-openapi), you can create your ChatGPT plugin in a minute.

 ## TODO Plugin